ring00/flash-attention-abc/README.md

 $e^{S_{ij} - m_j}$ requires $B_r B_c$ `exp` operations, the total flops is $T_r T_c B_r B_c = n^2$.

-The above results also indicate that if the backward hardware GEMM flops is $10d$ times larger than its `exp` flops, the calculation will be bound on `exp` operations.
+The above results also indicate that if the backward achieved GEMM flops is $10d$ times larger than the hardware peak `exp` flops, the calculation will be bound on `exp` operations.
+The ratio is larger than that of the forward pass, so it's more likely that we encounter `exp` bound during forward computation.

 ## Flash Attention 2